TikiTk/UWCTransport/README.md

 Issues and Developments:
 •   Still need to do the OAuth method.

-•   Still need to do the fail page.
+•   Still need to do the fail template for login and booking.

 •   Still need to do fix check_double_booking line 77.

 •   Bug with Time picker for website.

 •   Still need to fix date and time for mobile app.

+•   Still need to fix date and time for web app.

+•   User interface for double booking. e.g "Please wait for 10min(google app trigger to check event) and try agian.

 Uwc transport programme
 This is the application break down.